jiajunruan/jiajunruan.github.io/_pages/cv.md

+---
+title: "CV"
+layout: default
+permalink: /cv/
+---

 Education
 ======

+* Phd student in Electrical and Computer Engineering (ECE) at the University of Minnesota (UMN), starting from 2026 Spring.
-* Master of Engineering in UIUC(University of Illinois Urbana-Champaign), in ECE Department
+* Master of Engineering in UIUC (University of Illinois Urbana-Champaign), in ECE Department.
-* B.S. in Zhejiang University, majored in Information Science
+* Bachelor of Engineering in Zhejiang University, majoring in Information Engineering.